Static Dress

 Static Dress are an English rock band from Leeds, West Yorkshire.
-The band formed in 2018 and currently consists of vocalist Olli Appleyard, drummer Sam Ogden, bassist George Holding and guitarist Vincent Weight.
-They have released one full length studio album, three EPs and various standalone singles.
+Formed in 2018, Static Dress are a concept band with their material following a continuous story.
+They currently consist of lead vocalist Olli Appleyard, drummer Sam Ogden, guitarist Vincent Weight and bassist George Holding.
+They have released two full-length studio albums, three EPs and various standalone singles, as well as a comic book and three video games.